 While Tim Cook had been Apple CEO for the launch of the iPhone 4s, 5 and 5s, the iPhone 6 handsets felt very much like his vision for the product line rather than a continuation of Steve Jobs’ approach.
 Since introducing the iPad mini in late 2012, Cook made clear that he was willing to introduce new screen sizes to counter rivals’ devices.

-Jobs had insisted that 3.5 inches was the perfect size for a phone.
+Previously, Jobs insisted that 3.5 inches was the perfect size for a phone.
 But the iPhone 6 showed Cook responding to competitors by vastly expanding the size of Apple’s smartphones.
-Part of this came down to a renewed push into Asian markets, particularly in China, where the phablet form factor was popular.
+Part of this came down to a renewed push into Asian markets, particularly China, where the phablet form factor enjoyed enormous popularity.

 As the bigger iPhone 6 made waves, Cook said Apple would double the number of Apple stores in China.
 Cupertino simultaneously pushed for a deal with China Mobile, the Asian country’s largest mobile carrier.